JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day7 Java Advanced: Application of Stream API with Inheritance, Encapsulation, Auto-boxing and Annotation of Override
+# day7 <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day7">Java Advanced: Application of Stream API with Inheritance, Encapsulation, Auto-boxing and Annotation of Override</a>
 1. This lesson we give a following introduction:
 - 1) Inheritance
 - 2) Encapsulation